What is cloud integration? Examples and tools

-- Application development and continuous delivery — Development teams can collaborate with the cloud in a hybrid environment or develop and deploy entirely on iPaaS tools.
+- Application development and continuous delivery — Development teams can collaborate in a hybrid environment or develop and deploy cloud-to-cloud entirely on iPaaS tools.

-- Security and compliance — The right iPaaS partner offers critical business security like fraud detection and proactive network, as well as complying with all applicable industry regulations.
+- Security and compliance — The right iPaaS partner offers critical business security like fraud detection and proactive networks while also complying with all applicable industry regulations.
 Performing mandatory audits and visualizing threats on iPaaS-provided interfaces are big parts of a service approach to cloud integration.

-As with most business decisions, the choice about iPaaS is usually measured with budgets first in mind.
-Any solution that outsources the heavy lifting and simplifies integration will come with a price, so the secret is knowing what to shop for and how pricing structures work.
+As with most business decisions, budget plays a significant role in the choice about iPaaS.
+Any solution that outsources the heavy lifting of hand coding and simplifies integration will come with a price, so the secret is knowing what to shop for and how pricing structures work.

 The right partner will deliver all of the above and more, resulting immediately in better business intelligence and cost savings that can be substantial.
 That’s where Talend comes in.